kaist-plrg/consensus-spectec/documentation/Eth2SpecTec-TypeProcess.md

 ### 5.4 Future Work

-This type processing strategy enables Spectec to fully support Ethereum 2.0 consensus specifications, allowing formal verification and execution of eth2spec's state transition logic.
+This type processing strategy enables SpecTec to fully support Ethereum 2.0 consensus specifications, allowing formal verification and execution of eth2spec's state transition logic.
 The approach demonstrates that minimal type systems can be effectively extended to handle complex domain requirements through careful design of type representations and runtime value types.

 Future extensions could include:
 - Support for additional SSZ types (e.g., variable-length lists with dynamic limits)
 - Support for additional composite types that may be introduced in future versions

-The techniques presented in this document provide a foundation for adapting Spectec to other blockchain specifications that require similar byte-level type handling.
+The techniques presented in this document provide a foundation for adapting SpecTec to other blockchain specifications that require similar byte-level type handling.